 ACEEE’s State Scorecard measures a state’s performance across multiple categories, including transportation, supporting policies, and a state’s focus on efforts like supporting low and moderate income communities.

-New York has a wide array of energy efficiency programs for the residential, commercial and industrial sectors spanning buildings, transportation and appliances.
+New York offers a diverse range of energy efficiency programs for residential, commercial and industrial sectors spanning buildings, transportation and appliances.
+These programs often include energy efficiency rebates and incentives to encourage participation.
 Some programs are administered at the state level, some by utility companies and some by municipalities.

-The following is a summary of the key residential energy efficiency programs available to New Yorkers, delivered both by NYSERDA and by some of the state’s prominent utility companies.
+The following is a summary of the key residential New York energy savings programs available to New Yorkers, delivered both by NYSERDA and by some of the state’s prominent utility companies.

-EmPower New York (also known as Low Income Usage Reduction Program “LIURP”)
+EmPower New York : Low-Income Usage Reduction Program (LIURP)

 EmPower New York provides no-cost energy efficiency solutions to income-eligible New Yorkers.
 Nearly 160,000 of New Yorkers are saving energy and saving money with EmPower New York, with no out-of-pocket expenses.